 Many of you may feel like your leadership is channeling airport behavior when it comes to meeting deadlines, but leaders like Bolton show us that when presented with the higher road, kindness and competence don’t have to be mutually exclusive.
 Couldn’t we all use some more kindness in the workplace these days, not to mention the airport?

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.corporate culture, culture, kindness in the workplace, trust
+Sign up here.Tags: corporate culture, culture, kindness in the workplace, trust